metosin/compojure-api/README.md

 ### Swagger-aware File-uploads

 Experimental.
-Hit `lein start-thingie` to see it in action.
+Run `lein run` to see it in action.

 ```
 (POST* "/upload" []